Skip to main content

 Understanding the Nature of Your Data

-The from a wellness screening provide a detailed look into your body’s function.
+The lab results from a wellness screening provide a detailed look into your body’s function.
 They are a collection of biomarkers, which are measurable indicators of a biological state or condition.
 Understanding what these markers represent clarifies why their privacy is so important.

 • Metabolic Markers ∞ These include measurements like blood glucose, cholesterol panels (HDL, LDL), and triglycerides.
 They offer a window into how your body processes energy and can indicate risks for conditions related to metabolic syndrome.